Skip to main content

 i18n

-No one modern app can avoid multi language support.
-Framework supports internalization out of the box.
+No modern app can avoid multi-language support.
+The framework supports internationalization out of the box.

 Detectors

-As we are talking about languages then we need some way for the codebase to understand what language the user should use.
+As we are talking about languages, we need some way for the codebase to understand what language the user should use.

 Order of detection: